-Short answer: if you let a partner, reseller, or OEM use your trademark without a written license and without exercising real quality control, you can be found to have “naked licensed” the mark, and the penalty is losing it entirely.
-The fix is simple: a trademark license with quality-control obligations built into your partner agreements.
+Short answer: if you let a partner, reseller, or OEM use your trademark without a written license and without exercising real quality control, you can be found to have naked licensed the mark, and the penalty is losing it entirely.
+The fix is simple: a trademark license with quality control obligations built into your partner agreements.

 This is a legal blog, so yes, I am talking about naked trademark licensing.
 It is a handful of nuggets every software or SaaS executive should keep in mind for their partner, OEM, and reseller deals, because the downside is severe and the fix is easy.

-“Naked licensing” is a defense to a trademark infringement claim, and the consequence of tripping it is grave: abandonment of your trademark.
+Naked trademark licensing is a defense to a trademark infringement claim, and the consequence of tripping it is grave: abandonment of your trademark under the Lanham Act.
 Here are three things to remember.

 1. Never Let Anyone Use Your Marks Without a License Agreement.